openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

   * ``all_layers`` - boolean parameter that enables INT4 weight quantization of all layers including embeddings and the last prediction layer in LLMs.

   * ``awq`` - boolean parameter that enables AWQ method for more accurate INT4 weight quantization.
-Especially helpful for full model quantization to 4 bits.
+Especially helpful when weights of all the layers quantized to 4 bits.
+The method is not friendly to dynamic quantization of activations.
 Requires dataset.

 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR: